-Serve Up Christmas Cheer!
+Outside the Arena: Serve Up Christmas Cheer

-Goodies to satisfy your sweet tooth and warm the home and hearth this holiday season.
+Holiday goodies, dips and soups to satisfy your sweet tooth and warm the home and hearth this holiday season.

 Enjoy a host of delectable desert recipes and even a few of the season’s favorite comfort foods.
-You’ll be the hit at your Christmas gathering or cook up a quiet night at home with a new recipe and a movie.
+You’ll be the hit at your Christmas gathering, or cook up a quiet night at home with a new recipe and a movie.

 Ginger Bread Man

-2 cup Hemp milk
+2 cups Hemp milk

 2 ½ frozen bananas

-2” piece of Ginger (Juiced or Blended)
+2” piece of ginger (juiced or blended)

-2 big spoonfuls of Almond Butter
+2 big spoonfuls of almond butter

 1 squirt of honey